nickbesp/nickbesp/README.md

 👨‍🎓 I'm a student, I'm studying in 146 school in Perm and I'm 16 y.o.\
 👀 I’m interested in IT and basketball\
-🌱 I’m currently learning Python and more about Web\
+🌱 I’m currently learning Python and more about ML and AI\
 📫 Text me here <nikitabesp85@gmail.com> or in the other social networks below\
 🧩 I don't have much free time, but I prefer to spend it learning something new, reading or playing computer games